Search:

 Are Vehicle Travel Reduction Targets Justified?
 Why and How to Reduce Excessive Automobile Travel

 This study reflects the recognition that too much of a good thing is not good.
 To be efficient and equitable, planning should strive to optimize vehicle travel: not too little and not too much.
 Planning reforms are justified to create more diverse and efficient transportation systems where people can meet their needs with less driving.
 To guide these reforms, some jurisdictions establish vehicle travel reduction targets.
-These help align individual planning decisions with strategic objectives.
 This report investigates why and how to implement such targets.

 Cool Walkability Planning